Governors Island: History

 The first public boat service to Governors Island was instituted in 1794, when John Hillyer was given a franchise to operate a rowboat line to the island, collecting a fare of three cents per person.
 The Army took over the franchise as passenger traffic grew, operating barges from South Ferry or the Battery in Manhattan.
 The first recorded port of departure at the Battery, located south of what is now Castle Clinton, opened in 1854.
 At that point, there were two barges that each had a maximum capacity of 12 people.
 Test runs of steamboat service started in 1844, and they supplanted the former open-barges by 1879.
 Many of the passengers were employees at the New York Armory on Governors Island.
 By 1879, an "ugly little tug" that charged 15-cent fares for travel to the island was replaced with a steamboat.

 Around 1897, it was announced that the ferry service would be overhauled to accommodate the expanded Army presence on the island.
 Three new ferryboats with capacity of 823 passengers and 21 cars were added in 1925–1929.
 Two of these were replaced in 1956 with larger vessels that could hold 1,100 passengers and 32 cars.

 Public ferry access from Manhattan started in 2005; at the time, the ferry was free on weekends.
 Starting in 2010, weekend ferry service commenced between Governors Island and Brooklyn Bridge Park's Pier 6 at Atlantic Avenue.
 In June 2011, NY Waterway started service to points along the East River.
 On May 1, 2017, that route became part of NYC Ferry's East River route.
 A new 400-person vessel named Governors 1 as delivered in 2019 in anticipation of large crowds, supplementing the existing vessel Lt.
 Samuel Coursen.
 The same year, NYC Ferry added a weekend-only shuttle from Pier 11/Wall Street to Governors Island, replacing the East River and South Brooklyn service to the island.
+In December 2023, the federal government awarded $7.5 million for the construction of electric charging equipment for the Governors Island Ferry fleet.